Questa pagina è solo a scopo informativo. Alcuni servizi e funzioni potrebbero non essere disponibili nella tua giurisdizione.

 What are the limitations of Dragonfly Dojis?

 The Dragonfly Doji pattern only appears sometimes.
 However, it's not a reliable tool for spotting price reversals.
 Unfortunately, even when it does happen, its signal may be false.
-In other words, on its own, it cannot provide assurance of something happening.
+In other words, on its own, it can’t provide assurance of something happening.
 Another area for improvement comes when estimating potential price targets.
 This can be difficult since candlestick patterns don't often offer price targets.
 Traders might depend on other candlestick patterns, indicators, or strategies to know when to exit a trade.

 FAQs